Mourinho's Fenerbahce rallies with 5 goals to beat Feyenoord in Champions League qualifying

 ISTANBUL, Turkey (AP) — Jose Mourinho is now one round away from taking Fenerbahce back into the Champions League for the first time in 17 years.

-The storied coach's team surged into the Champions League qualifying playoffs by overturning a two-goal deficit Tuesday against Feyenoord coached by Robin van Persie.
+The storied coach's team surged into the Champions League qualifying playoffs by overturning a two-goal deficit on aggregate Tuesday with a 5-2 win against Feyenoord coached by Robin van Persie.

+Fenerbahce advanced 6-4 on aggregate score and next faces Benfica — where Mourinho got his first head coach job 25 years ago — with a place in the 36-team league phase at stake.

+The first leg is in Istanbul on Wednesday next week with the return on Aug.
+27 at the Stadium of Light in Lisbon where future two-time Champions League winner Mourinho lasted less than three months in 2000.

 Fenerbahce had lost 2-1 in the Netherlands last week and fell further behind in the second leg of the third qualifying round clash when Feyenoord defender Tsuyoshi Watanabe scored the opener in the 41st minute.

-Mourinho saw his players rally quickly with two goals before halftime — the second by Colombia forward Jhon Durán, on a season-long loan from Saudi club Al Nassr — on the way to a 5-2 win Tuesday.
+Mourinho saw his players rally quickly with two goals before halftime — the second by Colombia forward Jhon Durán, on a season-long loan from Saudi club Al Nassr.
+Former Manchester United midfielder Fred padded the lead early in the second half and the scoring was completed by Talisca, another teammate last season of Cristiano Ronaldo at Al Nassr.

-Fenerbahce advanced 6-4 on aggregate score and must beat one more opponent to be in the 36-team league phase draw on Aug.
-28 in Monaco.
-Its biggest rival, Galatasaray, already is in the draw as the Turkish league champion.

-Fenerbahce last played in the old group stage of the Champions League in the 2008-09 season and will host Benfica or Nice in the first leg of the playoff round next week.
-Benfica started the second leg against Nice with a 2-0 lead at home later Tuesday.

 Rangers advanced to the playoffs 4-2 on aggregate against Viktoria Plzen despite a 2-1 loss Tuesday in the Czech Republic.